Drewienko/InputTester/README.md

 }
 ```

-At least one of `virtualKey` or `scanCode` must be present per key.
+Both `virtualKey` and `scanCode` must be present per key.
 Index must match the KLE order.
+Fn does not emit key codes, so its entry should be `virtualKey: 0` and `scanCode: 0` (it will not highlight).
 For extended keys (arrows, Insert/Delete, numpad /, right Ctrl/Alt), use `scanCode + 256` in mapping.